 Is einkorn flour gluten-free?

 No, it is not.
 However, the protein structure is different and easier to digest.
 Many people who have a gluten sensitivity can digest einkorn without issue.
-Since it does still contain gluten, those who have celiac should avoid it.
+Since it does still contain gluten, those who have celiac disease should avoid it.

 Can I substitute einkorn flour for regular flour?